sisrfeng/coc-wiki/Language-servers.md

 User defined language servers are configured in `languageserver` field of [configuration file](https://github.com/neoclide/coc.nvim/wiki/Using-configuration-file).

-There're two types of language servers, `module` and `executable`.
+There're three types of language servers: `module`,`executable` and `socket`.

 * `module` type language server are running by nodejs and using node IPC for connection.
 * `executable` type language server are spawned with executable command while using stdio for connection.
+* `socket` language server are started in separated process, normally used for debugging purpose.

-Two types have slight different configuration schema.
+Different language server type have different configuration schema.

 An example of `module` language server: